Recreational facilities are owned and managed by Sunwater.

-Please refer to the camping rules on the reverse of the Camping Permit document for a list of all camping rules.
+Camping is permitted at Eungella Dam.
+Camping facilities are run by Sunwater.
+A Eungella Dam Camping Permit form will need to be completed and mailed to Sunwater, PO Box 623, Moranbah QLD 4744 or submitted at the self-registration station at the camping area (located near the camping area toilet block).
+Fees apply and can be paid at the self-registration station or online using BPAY.
+Please refer to the camping rules on the reverse of the camping permit for a list of all camping rules.
 Maximum allowed stay is four weeks.
 For reasons of safety, camping is not permitted within five metres of the lake water line.

 For everyone’s enjoyment and safety, please keep your pet on a leash or restrained during your visit.

 Help us keep all recreational areas clean and tidy by using the rubbish bins provided.
-If rubbish bins are full please take your rubbish with you.
+If rubbish bins are full or unavailable, please take your rubbish with you.
 Please also take any seafood rubbish with you to reduce odour.